 This next pattern once again is not an actual vintage pattern, but instead had that amazing vibe.
 My beautiful Mum made me B and even though the today is fantastic, my Mum did say it was a little strange with the instructions.

-I got this pattern mainly for the pants, however I also really loved top A and thought it would suit my vintage style.
+I got this pattern mainly for the pants, however, I also really loved top A and thought it would suit my vintage style.
 A few things in this pattern are not very vintage, but that is not really a big deal.

 Finally, a true vintage pattern.
 This a traditional 50s pattern remake and I really do love it.
-The skirts I believe are the same, however you get the choice of two different tops.
+The skirts I believe are the same, however, you get the choice of two different tops.
 These skirts are not normally what I wear, but I wanted to get out of my comfort zone and try some new styles.

-When I first saw this pattern, I just feel in love.
+When I first saw this pattern, I just fell in love.
 I will admit, it is not the most vintage style coat out there, but I still think it would fit in a very traditional wardrobe.

 This next pattern is another one of those patterns that at first doesn’ look vintage, but at closer look really is.
 The bodice of this dress is a little basic, but I do really like it.
 The skirt is also very flowy and comes with a few different twists which would be nice for a vintage/modern mix dress.